 In November 2016, the Henning Larsen Foundation announced an international competition about architecture and music.
-The foundation intended competition entries to explore the interplay between architecture and music, and provide fresh inspiration for architects and musicians alike.
+The Foundation asked competition entries to explore the interplay between architecture and music, and provide fresh inspiration for architects and musicians alike.

-The winner of the competition is Cristian Vogel, a Chilean who now lives in Copenhagen.
+The winner of the competition was Cristian Vogel from Chile who now lives in Copenhagen.
 His composition is entitled "The Bell Tower Seed".

 The jury describes the winner as follows: "This is a grandiose, classically structured composition.
 The architectonic presence of the monument in its context unfolds musically through the chiming of bells and urban clamor.
 The composition includes a superb exposition of chimes.
 The listener is absorbed by the enormous variety of chiming sounds.
 The real-life sounds of the urban environment provide fine depth.
 This work unfolds its material within an excellent musical structure."

-The second prize goes to Jakob Draminsky Højmark for his composition, "Yakushiji III".
+The second prize was presented to Jakob Draminsky Højmark for his composition, "Yakushiji III".
 The composer and sound artist is resident in Copenhagen.

-Third prize is awarded to Henrik José for his composition, "Swirley Bokeh".
+Henrik José was awarded third prize for his composition "Swirley Bokeh".
 José was born in Sweden.
 He now lives in Berlin, where he works as a composer and sound designer.

-This is the fifth international competition arranged by the Henning Larsen Foundation.
-The Foundation has previously launched four similar competitions under the themes: "photographing architecture" in 2007, "drawing architecture" in 2008, "writing about architecture" in 2012 and "Architecture & Film" in 2015.
+The competition about architecture and music was the fifth international competition arranged by the Henning Larsen Foundation.
+The Foundation has previously launched four similar competitions under the themes: "photographing architecture" in 2007, "drawing architecture" in 2008, "writing about architecture" in 2012 and "architecture and film" in 2015.